- Article published at:

 A shorter one might look off and be less useful.

-By following these rules, you’ll get a piece that looks just right and works well with your bed.
+The ideal nightstand height matches your mattress height or sits just slightly below it.
+By following these rules, you'll get a piece that looks just right and works well with your bed.

 Think about what you'll be keeping in your nightstand: